dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 ## Update 1.1.2

+* Added latest version sensor so you get notification on new available update on Dwains Theme.
 * Docs updates.
 * Config examples updates.
 * Fixed bug on climate page that not everything is in vertical stack.